 Denisa and I were both hungry and really looking forward to what would be on the menu for lunch.
 We were told we would be having a three course traditional Catalan lunch.
 However, later we realized it was so much more than three courses!

-The Castlexperience Montserrat, Food and Wine Tour continued at the beautiful Oller del Mas Country Club where we ate our meal al fresco.
+The Castlexperience Montserrat, Food and Wine Tour continued at the beautiful Oller del Mas Country Club.
+This is where we ate our meal al fresco.
 You can see the jagged peaks of the Monserrat range in the first photo below.

 Our first course was a cold, smooth gazpacho served from large terra cotta jugs.
 On such a hot day, it was absolutely perfect and oh, so delicious, to boot!